Alien-AV/gangster-game/README.md

 This prototype intentionally uses a very minimal user interface to focus purely on testing the core gameplay loop.

+Click the **Toggle Dark Mode** button to switch between light and dark themes.
+Your preference is stored in `localStorage` so it persists between sessions.

 ## Deployment

 Changes merged into `main` are automatically published to **GitHub Pages**